'Most wanted' fugitive out of CT captured by Granville police

-A "most wanted" suspect sought by the Enfield, CT Police Department was taken into custody in Granville on Monday.
+A "most wanted" suspect sought by the Enfield, CT Police Department was taken into custody in Granville Monday night at a local campground.

 "(We) received information from Enfield (CT) Police Department that an individual on their "most-wanted" list was possibly staying at Prospect Mountain Campground," explained Granville police.

-Officers were sent there to investigate at the campground, which is located on Main Road.
+So officers went there to try and find Powell.
+The campground is located on Main Road.

 "Officers went to the campground to determine if the individual was there and immediately upon entering the property encountered him," Granville police noted.

+He happened to be right at the Main Office when they arrived, police say.

+"Officer pulled up to the Main Office and he was standing there, he was staying at the campground," Granville Sgt.
+Patrick Winslow confirmed with Western Mass News.

-The "most wanted" suspect was handcuffed, booked by Granville police, and transported to the Hampden County House of Corrections in Ludlow.
+Powell was handcuffed "without incident," booked by Granville police, and transported to the Hampden County House of Corrections in Ludlow.

-Police did not released the identity of this individual.
-Further details weren't immediately available.

-Western Mass News is working on more details.
-Stay with us on-air starting at noon on ABC40, online, and in the app.
+Sgt.
+Winslow say he was wanted for ..."Mostly all larceny stuff, Larceny 1st, bunches of other larcenies.
+We have charges of Larceny First, Conspiracy to Commit Larceny First, Larceny 4th, Conspiracy to Commit Credit Card Fraud (3 counts.)"

+While he's being held in Massachusetts for now, police in both Enfield and Granville expect he'll be extradited to Connecticut.

 Copyright 2017 Western Mass News (Meredith Corporation).
 All rights reserved.